Goekdeniz-Guelmez/MLX-LoRA-Studio/README.md

 select an algorithm, watch live training metrics, manage previous runs, generate synthetic data, and publish adapters to Hugging Face without leaving the app.

+If you need detialed and longer explanations for the algorythms used, then visit the [wiki](https://goekdeniz-guelmez.github.io/MLX-LoRA-Studio/) page.

 ### What's included

 - **Native macOS app for Apple Silicon** built with SwiftUI and AppKit.